felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 After following this lab you should know more about the e-puck robot model and its sensors, how to program a controller for it in Python, and how to program a robot behavior based on state machine.

 ## Next Lab
-In the next lab we will use encoder values to estimate the position and orientation of the robot while it navigates.
+In the next lab we will implement another line-following behavior, but using the robot camera as a sensor.
+For that, you will learn how to process the images to extract relevant information to control the robot.

-Go to [Lab 3](../Lab3/ReadMe.md) - Odometry-based Localization
+Go to [Lab 3](../Lab3/ReadMe.md) - Vision-based Line-following Behavior

 Back to [main page](../README.md).